Momentus Manages to Deploy Two Customer Satellites from Malfunctioning Vigoride OTV

 Momentus CEO John Rood said the company’s plans for additional launches of the Vigoride vehicle later this year and in 2023 remain on schedule with SpaceX for missions in 2022 and 2023, including Transporter 6 currently targeted for November 2022.

-Correction – An earlier version of this story incorrectly listed Ascent Solar as the producer of the solar arrays.
-Ascent Solar produced customized flexible CIGS PV modules for Momentus’ Vigoride.
+Correction – An earlier version of this story incorrectly listed Ascent Solar as the producer of the solar arrays for this mission.
+None of Ascent Solar’s products were on this particular mission.